honzasp/honzasp.github.io/lab/browser.markdown

 menu: lab
 ---

-<p>There are some little web apps powered by client-side scripting in JavaScript
-  (and CoffeeScript).
-Most of them were made to try the (then) new browser APIs, like <code>&lt;canvas&gt;</code> or Audio API.
-By a&nbsp;strange coincidence, they are mostly games.</p>
+There are some little web apps powered by client-side scripting in JavaScript (and CoffeeScript).
+Most of them were made to try the (then) new browser APIs, like `<canvas>` or Audio API.
+By a strange coincidence, they are mostly games.

 <div class="gallery">
   <div class="row">